Wall-resolved large eddy simulations of a pitching airfoil incurring in deep dynamic stall

-Dynamic stall presents a significant challenge within the domain of aerodynamic design.
-It manifests as a transient, unsteady phenomenon impacting airfoils subjected to rapid variations in angle of attack.
-This behavior deviates considerably from the well-established theory of static stall, where a progressive reduction in lift occurs with increasing angle of attack.
-The pivotal factor in dynamic stall is the disruption of the attached boundary layer.
-This triggers the formation of the dynamic stall vortex (DSV) that convects downstream along the suction surface of the airfoil.
-The subsequent development and interaction of DSV with the boundary layer lead to complex flow separation phenomena~\citep{Smith2020}.
-Dynamic stall induces flow separation over a substantial portion of the airfoil at angle of attacks exceeding the critical static stall limit.
-The consequence of this extensive flow separation is a drastic, and often delayed, reduction in lift, potentially accompanied by a significant increase in drag and pitch down moment.
-This behavior can have a profound impact on the performance and stability of aerodynamic structures.
-Notably, dynamic stall plays a crucial role in several key areas such as: helicopter rotor blades, wind turbines, and high-performance aircraft maneuvers.
+Dynamic stall is a transient unsteady phenomenon impacting airfoils subjected to rapid variations in the angle of attack.
+It deviates significantly from the well-established theory of static stall, where an abrupt reduction in lift occurs once a limit value of the angle of attack, the stall angle, is exceeded.
+In dynamic stall, the separation of the attached boundary layer triggers the formation of the dynamic stall vortex (DSV) that convects downstream along the suction surface of the airfoil.
+The subsequent development and interaction of the DSV with the boundary layer leads to complex flow separation phenomena~\citep{Smith2020}.
+Dynamic stall induces flow separation over a substantial portion of the airfoil at angles of attack exceeding the critical static stall limit.
+The extensive flow separation results in a drastic, and often delayed, reduction in lift, combined with a significant increase in drag and pitch down moment.
+Dynamic stall can have a profound impact on the performance and stability of aerodynamic structures.
+Notably, dynamic stall plays a crucial role in several key areas: helicopter rotor blades, wind turbines, and high-performance aircraft maneuvers.
+The occurrence of dynamic stall limits the maximum speed of conventional rotorcraft.

-Focusing on the physics of the dynamic stall problem in pitching airfoils, it is possible to identify five main phases.
-Figure~\ref{img_dynamic_stall_sketch} presents a sketch of the flow in each of these stages.
-During the initial portion of the cycle, the airfoil experiences attached flow due to the low angles of incidence.
-As the angle of attack increases throughout the upstroke phase, a laminar separation bubble forms on the profile.
-Concurrently, the boundary layer transitions from laminar to turbulent flow, initiating at the trailing edge and progressing forward.
-The interaction between these two phenomena triggers the formation of the dynamic stall vortex, which subsequently convects rearward.
-Upon reaching the maximum angle of incidence and at the beginning of the downstroke phase, the flow over the airfoil suction side becomes fully stalled.
-Reattachment starts at a reduced angles of attack due to the negative pitch rate which increases the effective angle of attack.
+With reference to Figure~\ref{img_dynamic_stall_sketch}, it is possible to identify five main phases of the dynamic stall. a) During the initial portion of the cycle, the airfoil experiences attached flow due to the low angles of incidence. b) As the angle of attack increases throughout the upstroke phase, a laminar separation bubble forms on the airfoil.
+Concurrently, the boundary layer transitions from laminar to turbulent flow, initiating at the trailing edge and progressing downstream. c) The interaction between the boundary layer and the laminar separation bubble triggers the formation of the dynamic stall vortex, which eventually convects rearward. d) Upon reaching the maximum angle of incidence and at the beginning of the downstroke phase, the flow over the airfoil suction side becomes fully stalled. e) Reattachment starts at a reduced angle of attack due to the negative pitch rate, which increases the effective angle of attack.